Pseudounipolar neuron

 A pseudounipolar neuron is a type of neuron which has one extension from its cell body.
 This type of neuron contains an axon that has split into two branches.
-A single process arises from the cell body and then divides into an axon and a dendrite.
 They develop embryologically as bipolar in shape, and are thus termed pseudounipolar instead of unipolar.

 Structure

 A pseudounipolar neuron has one axon that projects from the cell body for relatively a very short distance, before splitting into two branches.
 Pseudounipolar neurons are sensory neurons that have no dendrites, the branched axon serving both functions.
 The peripheral branch extends from the cell body to organs in the periphery including skin, joints and muscles, and the central branch extends from the cell body to the spinal cord.

 In the dorsal root ganglia

 The cell body of a pseudounipolar neuron is located within a dorsal root ganglion.
 The axon leaves the cell body (and out of the dorsal root ganglion) into the dorsal root, where it splits into two branches.
 The central branch goes to the dorsal columns of the spinal cord, where it forms synapses with other neurons.
 The peripheral branch travels through the distal dorsal root into the spinal nerve all the way until skin, joint, and muscle.